Facilities and features

 At any reasonable time, access can be arranged by contacting the church in advance.

-There is a notice at the gate explaining where to go to get access, for casual visitors
+There is a notice in the church porch explaining where to go to get access, for casual visitors

 Other Features